onflow/sc-eng-gaming/README.md

 **Wallet-less Onboarding**
 1. After a user authenticates via some traditional Web2 authentication mechanism, the dApp initiates walletless onboarding
     1. A new public/private key pair is generated
-    1. Providing the generated public key, app account metadata, and MonsterMaker components, the walletless onboarding transaction starts by creating a new account from the signer's `ChildAccountCreator` resource
+    1. Providing the generated public key, app account metadata, and MonsterComponent, the walletless onboarding transaction starts by creating a new account from the signer's `ChildAccountCreator` resource
-    1. A MonsterMaker Collection is configured in the new account
+    1. A GamePieceNFT Collection is configured in the new account
-    1. The signer mints a MonsterMaker NFT to the new account's Collection
+    1. The signer mints a GamePieceNFT to the new account's Collection
     1. A GamePlayer resource is configured in the new account so it can play RockPaperScissorsGame Matches
     1. A TicketToken Vault is saved & linked in the new account